Fish doorbell

 A fish doorbell (Dutch: visdeurbel) is a system that allows fish to pass through a closed sluice gate through crowdsourced input when fish are present.
 The Utrecht Visdeurbel uses a livestreamed underwater camera that allows users to press a doorbell button to notify the lock operator that there are fish swimming in the gracht, and that the lock should be opened.

+In practice, the doorbell button saves a screenshot in a municipal database.
+This is checked by ecological experts who then make a plan of when the lock will be opened.
+Since this planning is made a week in advance, website visitors cannot directly control the opening of the lock.

 It is designed to aid in seasonal fish migration, as an alternative to a physical fish ladder.
 The purpose of the project is to increase the survival of local fish that are otherwise vulnerable to predation during migration.
 The doorbell does not solely benefit fish.
 Crabs, lobsters, frogs, and geese have been caught on the livestream.